Falling into You: Cultural impact

 Elle Canada discussed how Falling into You changed pop music forever saying: "the album helped shape genre trends of the era and cemented the enduring relevance of the heartfelt power ballad in a cynical musical landscape that still sneered at sentimentality.
 Dion, especially with Falling into You, helped usher power ballads into the '90s.
 And her influence set the stage for the next generation of big vocalists such as Adele, Jennifer Hudson, Lady Gaga, and Ariana Grande".

 Reader's Digest Canada included Falling into You as one of the 25 Greatest Canadian Albums of all time, placing it at number 22, calling it the "most complete summation of her gifts as an entertainer: stylish, catchy and unabashedly emotional".

 In 2014, Richard Dunn recorded a video on his iPhone when he was trapped alone in the Las Vegas airport overnight which utilized one of the biggest songs from the album, the 1996 cover of Eric Carmen's "All by Myself" that immediately became a viral hit across the internet.

 Shock listed Céline Dion as one of the most memorable music acts in the history of Olympic games.
 USA Today also listed The Power of the Dream at the Atlanta Olympic Games as the second best Olympic themesong ever.
 On 19 July 1996, for a TV audience of 3.5 billion viewers, Celine Dion sang "The Power of the Dream" during the Opening Ceremonies of the Atlanta Olympic Games.
 It was the ultimate triumph that made her arguably the most famous singer on the planet at that time.

 In early 2022, the classic hit "Its All Coming Back To Me Now" saw a resurgence on TikTok.
 Superstars like Michael Buble, Mandy Moore, Amanda Holden, Jordin Sparks and Viola Davis among many others jumped on the trend.

+In August 2024, Falling into You became Dion's first studio album to reach 1 billion streams on Spotify.

 Commercial performance

-Falling into You remains one of the best-selling albums of all time, with sales of more than 32 million copies worldwide, and became the best-selling album of 1996 globally.
+Falling into You remains one of the best-selling albums of all time, with sales of more than 32 million copies worldwide, became the best-selling album of 1996 globally and the fourth best-selling album by a woman in history.

 Canada

 In Canada, Falling into You became Dion's second number-one album, after The Colour of My Love.
-It was certified Diamond in November 1996 and has sold 1.6 million copies.
-Falling into You was her second album awarded Diamond in Canada, after The Colour of My Love.
-Dion's 1992 eponymous album was also certified Diamond but in 1998.
+It was certified diamond in November 1996 and has sold 1.6 million copies.
+Falling into You was her second album awarded diamond in Canada, after The Colour of My Love.
+Dion's 1992 eponymous album was also certified diamond but in 1998.
 Falling into You also topped the Quebec chart for fourteen weeks.